hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 4. Enter the _certificate_, _private key_, an _Business Network Card name_ and _business network name_, and click **Create**.

-The Business Network Card should now be displayed in the **My Wallet** page.
+The Business Network Card should now be displayed in the **Business Networks** page.

 A Business Network Card can be created using an ID and secret, through knowledge of the following: a _Enrollment ID_ and _Enrollment Secret_, generated by an admin of a business network; the _Business network name_ for which the credentials are valid; the _Connection Profile_ details for the runtime on which the target business network is deployed.

-To create a Business Network Card from the **My Wallet** page using an _enrollment ID_ and _enrollment secret_:
+To create a Business Network Card from the **Business Networks** page using an _enrollment ID_ and _enrollment secret_:

-1. After receiving an enrollment ID and enrollment secret, click the **Connect using credentials** button in the upper right of the **My Wallet** page.
+1. After receiving an enrollment ID and enrollment secret, click the **Connect using credentials** button in the upper right of the **Business Networks** page.

 2. If you have previously connected to the deployed runtime, select it from the displayed list, click **Next** and proceed to step 4; otherwise select the radio option to connect to a new Blockchain and click **Next**.